Cancel button on jobs & pipeline instances should cancel all child jobs too

 - Job.where(uuid: children).each do |job| - job.cancel cascade if job.state.in?([Queued, Running]) + Job.where(uuid: children, state: [Queued, Running]).each do |job| + job.cancel(cascade: cascade, need_transaction: false) end

-#10 Updated by Radhika Chippada almost 3 years ago
+#10 Updated by Radhika Chippada about 3 years ago

 Branch 10903-wb-cancel-cascade at 2e9cb97 addresses the suggestions from note 9 (need_transaction added).